 We are currently involved in several legal proceedings involving our intellectual property rights.
 Our core DNA delivery technology was covered by a patent issued in Europe in 1998, which was subsequently opposed by seven companies under European patent procedures.
 This patent was revoked on formal grounds in October 2001 under an initial ruling by the Opposition Division of the European Patent Office, or EPO.
 In April 2002, we filed an appeal, which is still pending, seeking to overturn this initial ruling.
-Our core DNA delivery technology is also covered by a Canadian patent that was issued and then withdrawn after protests against its issuance were filed on behalf of an undisclosed party or parties in August and December 2001.
-We have responded to the protests and are awaiting further action by the Canadian Patent Office.
+Our core DNA delivery technology is also covered by a Canadian patent that was allowed and then withdrawn after protests against its issuance were filed on behalf of an undisclosed party or parties in August and December 2001.
+We have responded to the protests and are continuing prosecution of the application in the Canadian Patent Office.

 In addition, our core DNA delivery technology is covered by a Japanese patent that was published in January 2002 and thereafter revoked by the examining panel at the Japanese Patent Office, or JPO, on formal and substantive grounds.
 We filed a rebuttal response to the revocation which resulted in the maintenance of the patent.
-We have also received notice that four Trial for Invalidation, or TFI, requests against this patent were filed in the JPO by two companies.
+Based on our arguments and supporting evidence in that response, the JPO decided to reinstate the patent in July 2003.
+We have also received notice that four TFI requests against this patent were filed in the JPO by two companies.
 We intend to file responses to the TFI requests on or before the deadlines for each response.